BrankoVukmirovic/Ally-Py-docs/plugin-guide/structure.rst

 Plugin structure
 ================

-All plugins have the same intial file structure:
+All plugins have the same initial file structure:

 * ``plugin`` # the setup package
    + ``__init__.py`` # the init module of the package